using shave oil to shave

 How to Shave the Right Way Using Shave-Oil

-A poor shave can leave your face feeling like you have used sand paper as an exfoliant, so whether you are exiting the house to an icy winter day or a 30+ degree heat wave your already irritated skin will be aggravated by the elements, highlighting your poor technique and subpar grooming equipment.
+A poor shave can leave your face feeling like you’ve used sand paper as an exfoliant.
+Unfortunately—like many other things in this world—shaving has succumbed to the societal norm of rushing everything and using an improper technique, leading to an undesirable end result.
+It doesn’t matter if you’re heading out on an icy winter day or into a 30+ degree heat wave, shaving poorly will leave you with irritated skin that will be further aggravated by the elements, highlighting your poor technique and subpar grooming equipment.

 Step 1: Pre Soak Hair